Oakleafknight06/Polymagia/README.md

 ## License

-This mod is licensed under the
+This mod is licensed under the GPLv3 license.